smileytheface/smileytheface.github.io/README.md

-# portfolio
+# Personal Portfolio
-personal portfolio project
+This is a personal portfolio project to show off some of my programming projects.